borntofrappe/rho/README.md

 I chose to make the widget stateful to also remove the floating action button as the dialog is propped up.
 Flutter automatically transitions the button when setting the `floatingActionButton` field to `null`.

+### text_input

+In the dialog the idea is to accept text input to create a task.

+With `TextInput` manage the state of a `TextFormField` widget with a controller and a focus node.

+The widget itself precedes a button to equally receive the input with a button press.
+Wrap both in a `Column` and `Form` widget, so clarify the purpose of the component.

+With the controller retrieve the string of text and clear the field.

+With the focus node manage remove focus as you ultimately submit the text.

+With a boolean variable finally control when the input field is empty, so to change the appearance of the associated button.

 ## app

 ### empty_state